The daily standup is broken. No wonder. It was invented almost 30 years ago, and we’re still running it the exact same way.

 We have analytics dashboards with data to measure everything.

 This technology has changed the way we work.
-Software development is an activity that is much more connected, collaborative, automated, and data-driven than it was even just 5 years ago.
+Software development is an activity that is much more connected, collaborative, automated, and data-driven than it was even just five years ago.

 So why does our most important team activity of the day still run off of a 30-year-old framework leveraging outdated data from Jira, no automation, and none of these other tools we use to run our business?